square/leakcanary/docs/ui-tests.md

  }
  ```

- You can call also `LeakAssertions.assertNoLeak()` as many times as you want in a single test:
+ You can call also `LeakAssertions.assertNoLeaks()` as many times as you want in a single test:

  ```kotlin
  class CartTest {